William Pell (tenor)

 William R. Pell (August 16, 1947 – July 26, 2003) was an American opera singer who had a major international career during the 1980s and 1990s.
 He began his career as a baritone in the early 1970s before transitioning into the dramatic tenor repertoire in 1975.
 He was particularly admired for his interpretations of the works of Richard Wagner.

 Early years

 Born in Denver, Colorado, Pell attended high school in Indianapolis, Indiana, where the 6 ft 5 in (195.5 cm) youth played basketball while taking voice lessons at the urging of his mother, Helen Pell.
-He then studied at the Peabody Conservatory (1965–1967) and the Jacobs School of Music at Indiana University (1967–1970).
+He then studied at the Peabody Conservatory (1965–1967) and the Jacobs School of Music at Indiana University Bloomington (1967–1970).
 While at IU he performed in student productions of Andrea Chénier (Roucher), Deidamia (Fenice), L'italiana in Algeri (Haly), and Love on Trial (Count Asdrubale).
 After graduation, Pell was drafted into the U.S. Army, where he sang with an Army ensemble and band.
 Pell then moved to New York City, where he pursued graduate studies at the Manhattan School of Music and sang as a baritone with the professional choir of nearby Riverside Church, under the direction of Frederick Swann.